 Renewable Governance: Good for the Environment?

-We test the impact of firms’ corporate governance structures (G) on firms’ environmental performance (E) in an international sample.
-We find strong evidence that better governance improves firms’ environmental performance, including in settings where environmental risks are most salient.
-Governance mechanisms that focus on board renewal through enhanced investor power in director elections or appointment of female directors are associated with the greatest improvements.
-Quasi-exogenous shocks to these board renewal mechanisms support a causal interpretation—that is, G drives E. Female directors have a stand-alone impact, as the positive female director effect holds when we directly control for director characteristics.
+We test the impact of firms’ corporate governance structures (G) on firms’ environmental performance (E) using a sample of 3,293 firms from 41 countries.
+We find that better governance, measured using a variety of metrics, improves firms’ environmental performance.
+Contemporary governance mechanisms that focus on board renewal, through enhanced investor power in director elections or appointment of female directors, are associated with the greatest improvements globally.
+Quasi-exogenous shocks to these board renewal mechanisms support the interpretation that G drives E. Female directors have a stand-alone impact, as the positive female director effect holds when we directly control for director characteristics.

 JEL Classification: G15, G23, G32